Skip to content

 Version history

 Campaigns with versions show a version badge (v2, v3, and so on).
-Select or hover over the badge to see the full history: every version in the family, each owner’s avatar, and the version you’re currently viewing.
+Open a campaign to see its Versions list: every version in the family, its date, and the one you’re currently viewing marked as current.

 Deleted versions stay visible in the history, marked as deleted, so version numbers never have gaps and the full story of the campaign is preserved.
 They can’t be reopened.